CanDIG/candigv2-ingest/README.md

         "metadata": {                     # Metadata about the file "sequence_type": "wgs",       # type of data sequenced (whole genome or whole transcriptome), allowed values: [wgs, wts]
             "data_type": "variant",       # type of data represented, allowed values: [variant, read] "reference": "hg37"           # which reference genome was used for alignment, allowed values: [hg37, hg38] },
         "samples": [                      # Linkage to one or more samples that the genomic file was derived from {
-                "genomic_sample_id": "HG00096",  # The name of the sample in the genomic file "donor_sample_id": "SAMPLE_REGISTRATION_1"   # The submitter_sample_id to link to
+                "genomic_sample_id": "HG00096",  # The name of the sample in the genomic file "submitter_sample_id": "SAMPLE_REGISTRATION_1"   # The submitter_sample_id to link to
             }
         ]
     },
     {  ## Example linking genomic and index files in local storage to multiple samples "program_id": "SYNTHETIC-2",
         "genomic_id": "multisample",
         "main": {